Q-Minh/nihu/dox/homogeneous_collection.md

 [metafunction]:http://www.boost.org/doc/libs/1_53_0/libs/mpl/doc/refmanual/metafunction.html

 This page explains a bit about how NiHu works.
-The topic discussed here is not about Boundary Elements but about some programming issues.
-Read this page only if you are interested in C++ programming.
+The topic discussed here is not about Boundary Elements but programming.
+We explain how static polymorphism and c++ template metaprogramming is applied to efficiently incorporate inhomogeneous meshes into the NiHu toolbox.

 Polymorphism in NiHu {#nihupoly}
 ====================

-Evaluating the Weighted Residual approach means integrating a kernel over a set of elements extended with some shape functions.
+Evaluating the Weighted Residual approach means integrating a kernel \f$K(x_0,x)\f$ over a set of elements \f$E\f$ extended with some shape functions \f$N(x)\f$:
+\f[
+R = \int_{E}K(x_0,x) N(x) dx
+\f]
 Obviously, when programming a BEM, we want to write our integration routine generally, so that our code remains capable to handle as many different element and kernel types as possible.

 Dynamic polymorphism {#dynpoly}
 --------------------

 A straightforward C++ solution to this problem is *dynamic polymorphism* implemented with virtual functions, abstract base classes and heterogeneous collections.
-Using this technique, an integration routine can be written that receives pointers to abstract kernel and element interface classes as input, and performs integration by invoking the functionalities of the abstract interfaces.
+Using this technique, the integration routine receives pointers to abstract kernel and element interface classes as input, and performs integration by invoking the functionalities of the abstract interfaces.
 The specific behaviour of different subproblems are implemented in specialised derived classes of the abstract base.

 The main advantage of dynamic polymorphism is that it can easily and transparently manage heterogeneous problems, for example BEM problems where the mesh contains different kind of elements.
 However, dynamic polymorphism has some important drawbacks too:
 - The actual implementation functions are dispatched during runtime, so function calls cannot be inlined by the optimising compiler.
 - Although different specialisations of the same abstract base can differ in implementation, they cannot differ in argument types and return types.
-This means that if we would like to keep our implementation general, the interface data needs to be expressed in a general way, which usually results in hard-to-optimize dynamically allocated or redundant structures.
+So in order to keep your implementation general, the interface data needs to be expressed in a general way, which usually results in hard-to-optimize dynamically allocated or redundant structures.

 These drawbacks can add up to a significant decrease of overall performance.

 Static polymorphism {#statpoly}
 --------------------

-_Static polymorphism_, on the contrary, means that we implement our problem generally, but keep in mind that only one single specific instance of the general problem will be compiled and run at once.
-If we want to invoke different special instances of the same abstract problem, we need to compile and call the different specialisations separately.
+_Static polymorphism_, on the contrary, means that we still implement our problem generally, but keep in mind that only one single specific instance of the general problem will be compiled and run at once.
+As dispatch is done compile time, invoking different special instances of the same abstract problem is managed by compiling and calling the different specialisations separately.

-In C++ static polymorphism is generally implemented using class templates and function templates.
+In C++ static polymorphism can be implemented using class templates and function templates.
 In the example below we demonstrate its application with a simple class template that integrates an arbitrary kernel over an arbitrary element:

 ~~~~~~~~{.cpp}
 template <class Elem, class Kernel>